christianuhlcc/blog/content/en/posts/navigating_a_downturn.md

 ### Spread Knowledge

 The smaller teams become, the more critical islands of knowledge get.
-My highest-performing teams were always those were everyone could work on every corner of the product, and work could swing in any direction we needed.
-If you can see that your work iteration needs to be fluffed up so that everyone has something to do, instead of all working on the most important thing, you know where to start.[^2]
+My highest-performing teams were always those where everyone could work on every corner of the product, and work could swing in any direction we needed.
+If you can see that your work iteration needs to be fluffed up so that everyone has something to do, instead of all working on the most important thing, you know where to start.[^2] Beware that it might happen that some of your high performers get reassigned to other projects, and your team must not stall completely when that happens.

 ### Fight bikeshedding